 However, there are now some portable camping shower options that will do a better job.
 And they’re good for cleaning off dogs, sandy feet, walking boots and more.

-Our current favourite is the Colapz (of the collapsible bucket and watering can fame).
-These good guys have developed a portable pump shower that recharges by USB.
+The good Colapz guys have developed a portable pump shower that recharges by USB.
 Looks smart and neat (around £40 or £50 including a collapsible bucket).

 The original version was great but the new one has the advantage that you can turn off the shower from an attached unit that isn’t in the water.
 The pump section is neater and fits through the hole in the lid of the collapsible buckets.
 Slightly more bits to connect, but we love it.